A Flurry of Explanations: Presenting Your Case to A Homeopath

 Eating and Drinking

-It’s not so much!
+(It’s not so much!)

-Please hold your applause til the end.
+Please hold your applause ’til the end.
 What do I mean by these things?
 Temperature not only refers to the temperature outside but the room-temperature as well.
-There’s the famous Pulsatilla aggravation from warm, closed rooms, but Nux Vomica is better for this.
+There’s the famous Pulsatilla aggravation from warm, closed rooms, but Nux Vomica is better for this!
 You will find Nux Vomica wrapped up in blankets, and even the slight draft caused by turning over in bed will aggravate his cold or flu.

-By motion, I am referring to remedies like like Bryonia, famous for the inability to tolerate even the slightest motion–even moving the eyes or taking a deep breath can make the complaint much worse.
+By motion, I am referring to remedies like like Bryonia, famous for the inability to tolerate even the slightest motion–even moving the eyes or taking a deep breath can make the complaint worse.
 On the other hand, a remedy like Sepia can be much improved if he or she can get out and do vigorous exercise, like swimming, dancing or playing tennis.

 A big clue to the remedy can lie in the patient’s food and drink desires.
 You might be confused between Pulsatilla and Phosphorus, as they both are better for company, worse alone, better for sympathy and both love ice cream, but Pulsatilla is thirstless and Phosphorus is very thirsty for ice cold drinks.